 It’s all about balance and making your kids realize you are another human being who makes mistakes too.
 That you have your own identity and dreams other than being a mother too.

-Let’s see what the joys and benefits of being a mother is.
+Let’s see what the joys and benefits of being a mother are.

 LOTS OF LAUGHTER AND GIGGLES

 You can enter a home and easily identify if there is a kid living there.
 Because a house with kids is always lively and noisy.

 There is never a dull moment in your day when you have kids.
 Their innocent jokes and even serious acts are hilarious and make your day.